Search

 “I saw myself as a winner from a very young age.
 I played with boys all my life, and I seemed to be their equal, if not better.
 I never thought of myself as anything less than a winner.
 To be successful, you need drive, determination and a belief in yourself, and some kind of peacefulness about what you’re doing.”

-Two years later, Sheehan came to Oakmont C.C. after two consecutive victories.
+Two years later, Sheehan came to Oakmont Country Club after two consecutive victories.
 She birdied the 71st and 72nd holes, then went on to defeat Juli Inkster in a playoff.
 She won the Open again in 1994, but the victory in 1992 at Oakmont was her crowning achievement.

 “It was such a great comeback from 1990, and emotionally it healed so many wounds,” Sheehan told writer Liz Kahn.
 “It was the most significant win of my career because I overcame so much doubt.
 It would have been very hard to live the rest of my life without winning an Open.
 Now I feel I’m on vacation from adversity and that 1992 Open victory made me a different person-much happier and more content.
 If I never win another tournament, I’m still complete because that was the one I wanted.”